 Thank you for this opportunity to introduce you to the Lake Oswego Chamber of Commerce.
 This Chamber has been a driving force in the City of Lake Oswego for over 75 years, promoting success in the business community by fostering a supportive and diverse business environment.
-In fact, this may be one of the reasons that you chose to place your business here in Lake Oswego!
+In fact, this may be one of the reasons that you chose to locate your business here in Lake Oswego!

-The Chamber advocates for businesses at City Hall, before the County Commissioners, Metro, state legislators and your congressional delegation.
+The Chamber advocates for businesses at City Hall, before the County Commissioners, Metro, state legislators and to your congressional delegation.
 We actively support businesses looking to relocate to Lake Oswego and help existing businesses that are seeking information or solutions to issues affecting their business.

 Your business into the larger community.
 Our activities are designed to connect you with potential clients and customers.
-Chamber members meet each Friday morning at a different member business for Networking, bringing together over 70 business leaders each week each week to share business leads, knowledge and new opportunities.
+Chamber members meet each Friday morning at a different member business for Networking, bringing together over 70 business leaders each week to share business leads, knowledge and new opportunities.
 This makes it one of the largest networking groups in the metro area!

 What Else Do We Offer?